iremozdemr/rust-ada-perl-scheme-prolog/rust/README.md

-# Rust Calculator Interpreter
+# Rust Simple Calculator

-This is a simple calculator interpreter implemented in Rust.
-It supports:
+This is a basic calculator program written in Rust.
+It supports the following operations:

 - Arithmetic operations: `+`, `-`, `*`, `/`
 - Variable assignments: `x = 5`
 - Variable usage: `x + 2`
-- Parentheses: `(x + 3) * 2`
+- Parentheses
-- Unary minus: `-x`
+- Unary minus:
 - Error handling (e.g., division by zero, undefined variable)

 ## How to Run